Make Your Own Yoghurt

 Starter yoghurt - Make sure your starter yoghurt has live active cultures.
 If it doesn’t, the yoghurt won’t set properly.

 Creaminess - Adding powdered milk (about 2-3 tablespoons per litre) to the milk before heating will give the yoghurt a creamier texture.
-You can also add 2-3 drops of calcium chloride per liter of milk to help achieve a creamier texture as well.
+You can also add 2-3 drops of calcium chloride per litre of milk to help achieve a creamier texture as well.
 It can be added either before or after heating the milk.

 Consistency - The longer the incubation, the thicker the yoghurt.
 If you like thicker yoghurt, aim for a 12-18 hour incubation.